AliRn76/panther/docs/docs/database.md

 - Panther creates a database connection depends on `DATABASE` block you defined in `configs`

-- You can access to this connection with your `models`, or direct access from `from panther.db.connection import db`
+- You can access to this connection with your `models`, or direct access from `from panther.db.connections import db`

 - Now we are going to create a new API which uses `PantherDB` and creating a `Book`